 The record was reviewed the week of July 5, 1952, with excellent ratings for both sides.
 Other reviews that week were Tiny Bradshaw's "Lay It On The Line," the Ravens' "Mam'selle," Piano Red's "Sales Tax Boogie," and Big Boy Crudup's "Worried 'Bout You Baby."
 The week of July 19 found "Ting-A-Ling" a Tip in Philadelphia.

 In July, the Clovers and Roscoe Gordon began a 27-day tour of Texas, promoted by Brisk Enterprises, a newly-formed promotional agency, which was headed up by Lester Sill and Ralph Bass.

-On August 2, the Clovers were booked on a Saturday night riverboat cruise up the Chesapeake River.
-Promoted by Irvin Feld, the gig also starred Charles Brown and Lester Young.
+On August 9, the Clovers were booked on a Saturday night riverboat cruise up the Potomac River on the S.S.
+Bear Mountain.
+Promoted by Irving Feld, the gig also starred Charles Brown and Lester Young.
 They then headed back to New York, where, on August 7, 1952 they recorded four more songs: "One More Kiss," "Crawlin'" (by Rudolph Toombs), "Yes, It's You" (by Ahmet), and "Hey Miss Fannie" (also by Ahmet).
 All leads were, once again by Buddy.

 Unfortunately, Buddy Bailey had received his draft notice, and right after this session he left to serve in the army.
 Initially, his place was taken by soloist and guitarist John Phillip, who was from West Virginia.
 When the Clovers found out that Buddy had been drafted, they immediately began looking for a replacement.
 They met John Phillip when they played a dance in West Virginia, and again the next day at their hotel, where they heard him sing and play.
 The guys were interested and brought him to the attention of Lou Krefetz, who had the final say; Phillip was hired.